EddySantos07/EddySantos07/README.md

 ### Hi there, I'm Eddy!
+    I'm from Guatemala, and i really enjoy programming!
+Also really enjoy learning about new tech such as React and Redux

 ### I'm A Developer, as well as a gamer!
 - :pirate_flag:  2020 Goals: Contribute to tlopo, and open source!